Canon 1D X Mark II vs Nikon Z7

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the Z7 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the Z7 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the Z7 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D X Mark II vs Nikon Z7

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon Z7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: